jrg94/CSE5539/presentation/paper-notes.md

 Finally, they introduce the challenges of tracking beats in CD musics.
 Namely:

 1. Estimating the period and phase by using cues in audio singlas
     - Current techniques fail in in polyphonic audio signals
 2. Dealing with ambiguity of interpretation
     - Multiple interpretations of beats are possibles
 3. Using musical knowledge to make musical decisions
     - Musical knowledge allows for reduction of ambiguity

 #### 8.4.1 Estimating Period and Phase (268 - 270)

+The basic idea is to detect onset times and use them as cues for estimating the period and phase.
+The onset itself corresponds to the beat and the distance between beats constitutes the phase.

+Of course, this is overly simplistic as onset could indicate eight or sixteenth notes which are fractions of the beat.
+A better solution is to run an autocorrelation over the onset times and check the peaks of the result.

+For audio-based tracking, it's important to split the frequency of the track into bands and determine periodicity in those respective bands.
+One solution is to perform the method above and combine the results using a weighted sum.

+Other methods avoid onset altogether and instead apply a set of comb-filter resonators (whatever those are) to the degrees of musical accentuation of various subbands.

+With the beat period estimated, it's helpful to estimate the phase.

+#### 8.4.2 Dealing with Ambiguity (270 - 271)

 ### 8.5 Estimating Chorus Sections and Repeated Sections (275 - 286)